PanJB1/PanJB1.github.io/README.md

 ## Research

 My interests lie in statistics and probability.
 My recent work focus on statistical estimation in the multi-reference alignment model.
-My current supervisor is Assistant Professor Subhroshekhar Ghosh.
+I am currently working on nonparametric maximum likelihood estimation in mixture models.